AdobeDocs/campaign-classic.en/help/message-center/using/creating-a-shared-connection.md

    ![](assets/messagecenter_create_extaccount_008.png)

-   For more information on Federated Data Access (FDA), refer to [Access an external database](../../installation/using/about-fda.md).
+   For more information on Federated Data Access (FDA), refer to [Accessing an external database](../../installation/using/about-fda.md).

 1. Click **[!UICONTROL Test the connection]** to make sure the control instance and the execution instance are linked up.

    ![](assets/messagecenter_create_extaccount_006.png)

 1. Each execution instance must be associated with an identifier.
-This identifier can be attributed on each execution instance either manually, by using the deployment wizard (refer to [Identify execution instances](../../message-center/using/identifying-execution-instances.md)), or automatically, by clicking the **Initialize connection** button from the control instance.
+This identifier can be attributed on each execution instance either manually, by using the deployment wizard (refer to [Identifying execution instances](../../message-center/using/identifying-execution-instances.md)), or automatically, by clicking the **Initialize connection** button from the control instance.

    ![](assets/messagecenter_create_extaccount_006bis.png)